Courses

 Breadth Requirement: Society and its Institutions (3)

-CJS391H1F - (Special Topics in Jewish Studies) Soviet Jewish History, Culture, and Diaspora
+JJH370H1 F: Soviet Jewish History, Culture, and Diaspora

 Instructor: Anna Shternshis

-The course examines the history, culture and diaspora of Russian-speaking Jews in the 20th and 21st centuries.
-We will discuss how Jews experienced the Russian Revolution of 1917, Stalinism, the Soviet Great Terror of 1937, World War II and the Holocaust, post-war challenges, the “Thaw” of the 1960s, “Stagnation of the 1980s”, the Dissident movement, Perestroika, the collapse of the Soviet Union and the development of post-Soviet diasporas.
-We will read works by both Soviet Jewish authors, including Vassily Grossman, Shira Gorshman, Isaac Babel, Rivka Levin and post-Soviet ones, such as David Bezmozgis, Lara Vapnyar and Boris Fishman, study artifacts of anti-religious propaganda such as Red Passover Celebration scripts, discuss oral histories of Soviet Jews, read scripts of Yiddish theatre performances (in English translation), and scrutinize (and maybe even try) recipes of Soviet Jewish food.
+The course examines history, culture and diaspora of Russian-speaking Jews in the 20th and 21st century.
+We will discuss how Jews experienced Russian Revolutions of 1917, Stalinism, Soviet Great Terror of 1937, World War II and the Holocaust, post-war challenges, the “Thaw” of the 1960s, “Stagnation of the 1980s”, Dissident movement, Perestroika, collapse of the Soviet Union and the development of post-Soviet diasporas.
+We will read works by both Soviet Jewish authors, including Vassily Grossman, Shira Gorshman, Isaac Babel, Rivka Levin and post-Soviet ones, such as David Bezmozgis, Lara Vapnyar and Boris Fishman, study artifacts of anti-religious propaganda such as Red Passover Celebration scripts, discuss oral histories of Soviet Jews, read scripts of Yiddish theater performances (in English translation), and scrutinize (and maybe even try) recipes of Soviet Jewish food.
 No prior knowledge is required, but if you took a course on European history or Jewish history, it will be an asset.

-Instructors: Ron Levi & Sol Goldberg
+Instructor: Ron Levi and Sol Goldberg

 Breadth Requirement: Society and its Institutions (3)